 Google provides a queryless feed showing results in response to a searcher’s interests in a feature that is being called Google Discover.
 You can optimize for Google Discover as described in Google Discover Optimize your content for Discover.
 They have also added a performance report for Discover to Google Search Console.

-One place that we see Google providing assistance for site owners is when they released Speakable Schema as a beta product for News sites.
+One place that we see Google assisting site owners is when they released Speakable Schema as a beta product for News sites.
 So if you own a news site, and you have some content that should ideally be spoken in response to a query, marking that content up with Speakable Schema would be ideal.
-The Google Developer’s page doesn’t say that this feature will become available for more than just news sites, but it is possible that it might some day, so keep your eyes open for when that may happen.
+The Google Developer’s page doesn’t say that this feature will become available for more than just news sites, but it might someday, so keep your eyes open for when that may happen.

 Spoken Search Results:

-Google has been doing research about Spoken results, and published this post on one of their blogs in March of last year: Expressive Speech Synthesis with Tacotron.
+Google has been researching Spoken results, and published this post on one of their blogs in March of last year: Expressive Speech Synthesis with Tacotron.
 It tells us about some of the efforts Google has been making with text to speech efforts and adding pauses and emphasis (prosody) in that speech.

 Google Duplex Calls: